School of Nursing and Health Professions

 A student may start the program and then choose not continue.
 We strongly encourage students to consider the time and dedication that this program will require.
 Since this programs provides for two (2) undergraduate courses to be substituted for graduate courses, a student who does not complete the graduate courses before discontinuing the program, will have to go back and take the undergraduate courses prior to graduation.

-The BSN clinicals are designed to provide a student with experience in various specialties and patient populations along with pre-licensure nursing skills, while the MSN clinicals are focused on the Clinical Nurse Leader.
+The BSN clinicals are designed to provide a student with experience in various specialties and patient populations along with pre-licensure nursing skills, while the MSN practicums are focused on systems assessment/ management and implementation of quality improvement.

-The MSN program does not have a capstone experience; however, there is a 220 hour internship as a Clinical Nurse Leader in the last semester prior to the completion of your MSN degree.
+The MSN program does not have a capstone experience; however, there is a 220 hour practicum implementing a quality improvement project in the last semester prior to the completion of your MSN degree.

 All of the MSN courses are offered online.
 None of the courses are offered on ground.